shrekislyfe69/wizard101-info/hacks/README.md

 # PeechezTrayner

+### Pirate101 and Gameforge is currently not supported!

 Do not use this for any purpose other than to make the game more enjoyable for you and remember that **this could get you banned**.